Sport in Belgium: Basketball

+Belgian Cats have undergone one of the most remarkable transformations, evolving from an unranked FIBA nation in 2016 into a European powerhouse.
+Claiming both their 2023 and 2025 titles despite trailing at half-time in both finals were extraordinary achievements, making them only the third nation after the Soviet Union and Spain to successfully defend the EuroBasket Women crown.

+Belgium has become a competitive team on the global stage since first time appearance in 2018 FIBA Women's Basketball World Cup with 4th-place finish.
+Four years later they competed in 2022 edition.).
+They earned the entry ticket into historic Olympics participation in 2020 edition.
+They qualified into semifinals of 2024 Paris Olympics.

+Belgium will be the co-host for the EuroBasket Women 2027 along with Finland, Sweden and Lithuania.

 Table tennis

 Table tennis in Belgium is governed by the Royal Belgian Table Tennis Federation, which is split into the French-speaking AFFRBTT and the Dutch-speaking VTTL.
 The probably best-known Belgian table tennis player is Jean-Michel Saive who won his 21st Belgian champion title in 2009.
 At the international level, a victory at the 1994 Table Tennis European Championships, a victory in the Europe Top-12 in 1994 and a 2nd place at the World Table Tennis Championships in 1993 are his best single results.
 Jean-Michel also finished 2nd at the team event of the World Championships in 2001.
 His brother Philippe Saive was also a renowned player in Belgium.
 At the club level, the best known Belgian club is certainly Royal Villette Charleroi where the brothers Saive have played, as well as Zoran Primorac, Petr Korbel, Dimitrij Ovtcharov, Oh Sang-Eun and Vladimir Samsonov among others.
 La Villette Charleroi has won 1 World Champion title and 7 European Club Cup of Champions since 1994, among which 5 victories in the new European Champions League, making it the most successful club in this competition.